-The PHA Health Protection COVID-19 critical care online reporting system captures the incidence of COVID-19 infections in critical care and aims to improve the understanding of severe disease.
+Until 28th September 2020, the PHA Health Protection COVID-19 critical care online reporting system captured the incidence of COVID-19 infections in critical care and aims to improve the understanding of severe disease.

 This system should complement critical care data collected by the Health and Social Care Board for service planning purposes and the publicly available reports on COVID-19 in critical care Northern Ireland by the Intensive Care National Audit and Research Centre (iCNARC) (here).